Nakulan12/restaurant_menu-card/README.md

 Simple, responsive, and easy to customize

-Organized sections for different categories of food and beverages.
+Organized sections for different categories of food and beverages